The orienting response: a DBR-friendly explanation

-Have you ever jumped at a sudden noise, felt your stomach drop when someone’s tone changed, or noticed your body tense before you even understood why?
+/Have you ever jumped at a sudden noise, felt your stomach drop when someone’s tone changed, or noticed your body tense before you even understood why?

-The orienting response is the brain-body reflex that quickly turns you toward something that might matter — especially something that might be dangerous.
+The orienting response is the brain-body reflex that quickly turns you towards something that might matter — especially something that might be dangerous.
 It happens fast, often before you can put it into words.

 What is the orienting response?

-“Do I need to act?”
+Do I need to act?

 Your eyes, head, neck, breath, and attention shift automatically.